Blog

 2. How do the costs of beta reading, manuscript assessment or a structural edit compare?

 The difference in these costs reflect the level of qualifications and editing experience of the person you are hiring to do the job, as well as the time it takes to do the task.
-Beta reading is usually done by people who are not editors, and costs far less than a manuscript assessment or a structural/developmental edit which are more time consuming and also need to be done by a professional editor.

-Before you hire an editor to conduct a manuscript assessment, or structural or developmental edit, make sure they are a full member of Institute of Professional Editors (IPEd), and experienced in the specific genre of your manuscript.
-Make sure the brief (or ‘scope’) of what the editor will be doing is very clear so you know exactly what to expect.
+Before you hire an editor to conduct a manuscript assessment or developmental edit, make sure they are a full member of Institute of Professional Editors (IPEd), because that way you can be sure they are qualified, experienced and bound by Australia’s peak body’s code of ethics.
+Make sure they are experienced in the specific genre of your manuscript.
+And again they should tell you exactly what you will be getting for your money (e.g. a standalone report, or a report and track changes comments in a manuscript.)

 For beta reading services, we recommend: AJ Collins – Australian beta readers.